ooples/pine_script_docs/source/primer/Next_steps.rst

 .. contents:: :local:
     :depth: 3

+After your :ref:`<PageFirstSteps>` and your :ref:`<PageFirstIndicator>`,
-In this page, we explore a bit more of the Pine landscape.
-We give brief explanations of some fundamental concepts that will be useful to go further than your :ref:`<PageFirstSteps>` and your :ref:`<PageFirstIndicator>`.
+in this page we explore a bit more of the Pine landscape by sharing some pointers that should prove useful in your journey to learn Pine.

 Getting around the Pine documentation